 Strawberries are such a satisfactory plant to include in the school garden!
-Children in our area can watch them break dormancy in the early spring and within two months, the plants transform – adding tiny leaves that swiftly grow to full size, small green buds, bee bedecked flowers, and then, swelling green receptacles which soon become delicious red strawberries spangled with seeds.
+Children in our area can watch them break dormancy in the early spring.
+Over the next two months, they can observe the plants transform – sprouting tiny leaves that swiftly grow to full size, small green buds, bee bedecked flowers, and then, swelling green receptacles which soon become delicious red strawberries spangled with seeds.
 What a splendid way to learn directly about the formation of fruit from flowers!

 Additionally, strawberries are not only indigenous to this bioregion but they have many important culinary and medicinal connections with N.E.
 Native American culture.
 The June Strawberry Festival continues to be a vibrant 21st Century Native American celebration in this region.
 There are also lovely legends about strawberries that deserve to be shared with the youngsters.
-Here’s one I like that emphasizes good will between brothers and sisters (despite the occasional little quarrel!)
+Here’s one that my students have particularly liked that emphasizes goodwill between brothers and sisters – despite the occasional quarrel.
+It’s a brief story recounted by Little Turtle of the Dudley Band of the Nipmuck Tribe.
+(You’ll need to scroll to page 131 on the pdf, but this is a splendid free resource in general.)
 Native American Sourcebook.
 Barbara Robinson.
 Concord, MA: Concord Museum, 1988, p.131

 Our school garden’s ‘Ozark Beauty’ strawberry ground cover has been a very satisfactory permaculture feature for over five years.
 We interplant the strawberries with parrot tulips and daffodils during the fall, and they all seem to coexist quite well.
 In winter, we mulch them lightly with oak leaves provided by a fine clump of red oaks across the street.
 In spring, the daffodils bloom first, followed by the tulips, and then the strawberries.
 The strawberry fruits typically begin ripening in the second week of June – just before summer vacation.
 Most years, we’re able to celebrate the end of the school with a strawberry harvest and feast – for at least the Garden Club students and a class or two of the regular grades.